-The Midwestern State University Graduate Student Association (GSA) seeks to fulfill the trichotomy of MSU graduate students' needs; social, political, and academic.
+The Midwestern State University Graduate Student Association (GSA) seeks to fulfill MSU graduate students' social, political, and academic needs.
 New graduate students are assisted by the association in acclimating to the university and the success of those graduating each semester is celebrated with a university wide social for all graduate students and faculty prior to fall and spring commencement.
 The GSA represents graduate students as a whole.
 The GSA Student Government Senator represents the needs and point of view of graduate students to the MSU community through the Student Government.
-The officers of the GSA represent graduate students' needs and point of view to the Dean of Graduate Studies and the Graduate Council.
+The officers of the GSA represent graduate students' needs and point of view to the Dean of the Graduate School and the Graduate Council.
 The GSA provides opportunities for graduate students to interact with faculty and other graduate students across campus through social activities.
-The association provides forums for graduate students to present their research to faculty and fellow students in a non-threatening environment and receive feedback on their research and presentations.
+The association provides opportunities for graduate students to present their research to faculty and fellow students in a collegial environment and receive feedback on their research and presentations.